kachayev/fiberfox/README.md

 ### L7

+* `GET`
+* `STRESS`
 * `BYPASS`
-* `STRESS`
 * `CFBUAM`
 * `SLOW`
 * `AVB`

 ## Analysis

 The tool reports number of statistics per each target: number of packets, traffic, rate.
 For TCP-based attacks (both L4 and L7), it also reports histogram of packets sent within a single session (session here means traffic sent within a single open connection).
-Ideally, the histogram should be skewed towards right side.
-If otherwise is true, it means the peer closes connection earlier than "requests per connection" packets were sent.
-This might indicate that the attack strategy choosen is not effective.
+Ideally, the histogram should be skewed towards left side.
+It means the peer closes connection earlier than "requests per connection" packets were sent.
+If it's mainly on the right, the target accepts what should be considered "garbage traffic".

+Be careful with analysis.
+Low network rate, high frequency of connection attempts, high error rate, and more.
+All of those signals might indicate both the fact that the target stays storng facing the attack and that it's already dead.
+To get full understanding of the level of protection, you should use monitoring information on the target side (e.g. capability to work correctly when being challenged).

 ## Contribute